Antonomasia3/lmao/Weather.md

 ## What is it?

 The weather widget, when enabled, sits at the far right end of the task list, near the system tray, exactly where the "People" button would sit.
-Currently it offers 3 modes for presenting itself:
+Currently it offers 5 modes for presenting itself:

-**Icon and text**
+**Icon and description**

 Displays an icon indicating the current conditions, the temperature, plus a short description of the actual conditions.